Get E-Book

 socket.uncork();

 That batches small writes in the stream layer until uncork().
-TCP behavior below that point still depends on socket options and kernel state.
-Nagle and TCP_NODELAY belong to Chapter 9.6, so keep the local claim narrow: corking changes Node's writable buffering before bytes move lower.
+TCP behavior below that still depends on socket options and kernel state.
+Nagle and TCP_NODELAY belong to Chapter 9.6.
+For now, keep the claim narrow - corking changes Node's writable buffering before bytes move lower.

 The write callback order follows the chunks you submitted through the stream path.
 It is useful for freeing per-chunk memory or advancing a local send queue.